ppy/osu-wiki/wiki/FAQ/en.md

 - Proper positioning and hand-eye coordination.

 These are some of the vital skills to become an _osu! rhythm master_.
-The first step to begin the journey is to learn the basics (and theories) of the hittable objects (referred as _hitobjects_ from here onwards).
+The first step to begin the journey is to learn the basics (and theories) of the hittable objects (referred as _hit objects_ from here onwards).

 ##### Hit circles
 ![Hit circles][osu_hit circles image]